hanscappelle/windfoil-wind-finder-android-app/README.md

   - api info and libs
   - explain how to add locations, also in app
 - Custom Config Options
-  - disable or enable refresh on resume of overview
   - set number of days to fetch in the future
   - (opt) how many days in the past
   - threshold for marking values in colours
   - selectable weather source (currently only open-meteo)
-  - OK number of hours to show
   - select different units
 - long press to mark a moment